Appeals to the Court of Appeal

 - any appeal which may involve CPS staff being required to explain any CPS action or omission;

-The Appeals Unit is responsible for informing Private Office and/or the Press Office of cases of significance which are likely to affect the policy of the Service or attract media attention.
+As well as conducting appeals against conviction and sentence, the ARU is responsible for informing Private Office and/or the Press Office of cases of significance which are likely to affect the policy of the Service or attract media attention.

 - advising on the consolidation of cases;